Features

 There are four steps to be followed within the design stage.
 These include programming and feasibility, schematic design, design development, and contract documents.

-It is at this stage that decisions are made regarding the size of the building, number of rooms, and how space will be utilised.
+It is at this stage that decisions are made regarding the size of the building, the number of rooms, and how space will be utilised.

 During the schematic design stage, a sketch is made showing the space as well as other important features of the building such as colours and materials.